Crissov/unicode-proposals/fourth-monkey.md

 ### J. Transient:

-The English [Wikipedia] article states that the four-monkey version has been around at least as the three-monkey version.
+The English [Wikipedia] article states that the four-monkey version has been around at least as long as the three-monkey version.
 It is just that the triplet is more common in contemporary Japan where emojis originated.

 Sort location
 -------------